-The Official Master Version of the Model City Tax Code (MCTC) is now maintained by the Arizona Department of Revenue.
+The official Model City Tax Code (MCTC) is now maintained by the Arizona Department of Revenue.
 The MCTC is the result of more than ten year's work on local privilege tax administration.
 This electronic version is another step in the evolution of this valuable document.
 The electronic version consists of many of the same pieces as the book version of the MCTC; this includes the text containing both model options and local options, a chart displaying which options each particular city or town has chosen, and other specific information pertaining to each city and town.

 The MCTC was originally drafted in response to a recommendation adopted by a legislatively created municipal sales tax study commission.
 During the hearings held by that commission, business representatives expressed concern about the wide divergence in local transaction privilege taxes and the resulting difficulty in compliance.
 This is particularly true for multi-jurisdictional taxpayers who are paying tax not only to the state but also to two or more cities and towns throughout the state.